- I know Florida has a new “no texting law.” Can I text while the car is at a red light?

 Whatever the fee quoted, you can ask for a written agreement.
 And make sure you understand all the terms.

-What is the difference between parole and probation?
+What is the difference between parole and probation in Florida?

 Parole is a supervised release from jail after the offender has already completed part of their sentence.
 The defendant must not use drugs or alcohol or have contact with victims of the crime.
 They are assigned parole officers who often make surprise visits to ensure they are not violating the terms of their parole.